TonyPhipps/SIEM/Incident-Response-Plan.md

 # Containment

-Incident Responders will attempt to contain systems, software, and adversaries in an effort to limit the overall scope of incidents.
+Incident Responders shall attempt to contain systems, software, and adversaries in an effort to limit the overall scope of incidents.
 Courses of action related to containment focus on the immediate protection of information systems and data from further damage while analysis continues and/or deepens.
 A more complete response may be taken after thorough analysis is performed.

 The primary objectives of containment include:
 - Preventing an incident from causing further impact on confidentiality, integrity, and availability.
 - Preventing the compromise of additional systems, users, and data.
 - Maintaining control of the affected information system(s) and the surrounding environment.
 - Ensuring forensically sound acquisition of data when necessary.
-- Maintaining and updating the incident.
+- Maintaining and updating the ticket.
 - Actively communicating updates through the appropriate technical and operational command channels.

 For more widespread malware incidents, such as fast-spreading worms, a strategy that contains the incident for most hosts as quickly as possible is necessary; this aims to limit the number of machines that are infected, the amount of damage that is done, and the amount of time that it will take to fully recover all data and services.